You want to know how to become a bookkeeper with no experience. But you are confused about how to start.

 1. Enroll in a Complete Bookkeeping Course Online

 The easiest way to become a bookkeeper is to enroll yourself in an online bookkeeping course.
+There are many courses out there which can show you how even if you do not have bookkeeping experience.

 Through an online course, you can learn how to become a bookkeeper from home or wherever you are in the world.